-Fireworks, Gunshots, and Projectiles – Most of these things are all done in the name of fun, but sometimes they can be harmful.
+Fireworks, Gunshots, and Projectiles – Most of these things are done in the name of fun, but sometimes they can be harmful.
 Kids or adults shooting off fireworks can be dangerous to a dog’s eyes because you never know exactly where they will land.

-Fights – Dogs can be quite territorial and will engage in the occasional fight.
+Fights – Dogs can be pretty territorial and will engage in the occasional fight.
 One of the most injured parts of a dog during a fight is the eyes.
 They are the most vulnerable and can quickly become injured.

-Young Dogs Without Caution – As dogs grow they gain experience, therefore if a dog is very young or a little slower than other dogs, they may not see something that could harm their eyes because they are so excited.
+Young Dogs Without Caution – As dogs grow, they gain experience.
+Therefore if a dog is very young or a little slower than other dogs, they may not see something that could harm their eyes because they are so excited.